 A forecast is like a future painting based on a snapshot of today.
 That snapshot, however, will be adjusted because the further into the future the forecast extends, the more likely it is that the projections will deviate from experience.
 Various events will ultimately impact the latter years of the forecast, such as state budgets (adopted every two years), tax levies (new/renewal/replacement), salary increases, or businesses moving in or out of the district.
 The five-year forecast is a crucial management tool and must be updated periodically.
 The five-year forecast enables district management teams to examine future years' projections and identify when challenges will arise.
 This then helps district management to be proactive in meeting those challenges.
-School districts are encouraged to update their forecasts with ODE when events significantly change their forecast or, at a minimum when required under the statute.
+School districts are encouraged to update their forecasts with Ohio Department of Education and Workforce (DE&W) when events significantly change their forecast or, at a minimum when required under the statute.